gravitational/teleport/docs/4.3/admin-guide.md

     - OIDC [Teleport Enterprise]
     - Roles [Teleport Enterprise]

-When migrating backend you should backup up your auth server's `data_dir/storage` directly.
+When migrating backends, you should back up your auth server's `data_dir/storage` directly.

 **Example of backing up and restoring a cluster.**